liangtam/PlatePal/README.md

 - Regular image upload for recipe (if AI doesn’t work out) :white_check_mark:

 Stretch Requirements
-- (AI-generated) images of what the dish looks like (instead used image API that is NOT ai generated)
+- (AI-generated) images of what the dish looks like (instead used image API that is NOT ai generated) :white_check_mark:
 - Create a “Pinterest”-like dashboard for sharing among users :white_check_mark:
 - Users are able to add allergies when generating the recipe :white_check_mark:
 - More customization options for users (veggie option/ lactose free option) :white_check_mark: